bandym05/Smart-Blog-Generator-with-Google-Gemini-and-Wikipedia/README.md

 installed in your Colab environment before running the code.
 - Consider exploring the capabilities of the Gemini API and Wikipedia to further customize the blog post generation process.

+## Contributing

+If you would like to contribute to this project, please fork the repository and submit a pull request.

+## License

+This project is licensed under the MIT License.